joey-qytyku/OS-90-fixed/docs/Scheduler.md

 # Preface

 OS/90 features a fully-preemptible and reentrant kernel.
-The scheduler is the most complex part of OS/90 because of the high degree of DOS compatibility.
+The scheduler is the most complex part of OS/90 because of the high degree of DOS compatibility and modern features built on top of it.

 # Terms to Know

 Virtual INT: A feature in OS/90 that allows the kernel thread to enter real mode to call a software interrupt vector.
 This is terminated by the IRET instruction at the highest INT call level.

 Reentrant: The kernel can be entered by several concurrent threads at once.
-Locking is used to guard parts of the kernel that are shared or non-reentrant
+Locking is used to guard parts of the kernel that are shared or non-reentrant.

 Trap frame and context: Read below

 # PIT Configuration